Swayam4717/communication_support/README.md

 - Parent can save frequently used question/option sets as reusable templates
 - Child receives the prompt in realtime
 - Child selects one answer visually
+- Child can optionally practice saying one of the known answers using guided speech recognition
 - Parent receives the selected answer immediately
 - Android child devices can trigger focus alerts and overlays to capture attention even while other applications are open